Sabicool/Medicine/01 Disciplines/Gastroenterology/Conditions/Abdominal Compartment Syndrome.md

 - Renal failure
 - Ileus
 - Lower limb venous thrombosis
+# Clinical Features
+- Initial manifestations vary depending on patient’s underlying physiology, for example:
+	- A patient with tenuous renal function could manifest with renal failure
+	- A patient with severe, chronic COPD might present with respiratory distress
+- Palpation is only ~50% sensitive for abdominal compartment syndrome (i.e. abdomen can still be soft)
 # Management
  - Monitor intra-abdominal pressure when a patient has ≥2 risk factors or in the presence of new or progressive organ failure
 - Prevention